ppc223/my_discord_bot-ppc223/README.md

 # README
 This is a Discord chat bot written with python and the discord.py library.

-This was an entirely personal learning project.
+This was an entirely personal learning project and is not being actively worked on.

 ## Features